Divide-And-Conquer/Divide-And-Conquer.github.io/_posts/2025-09-07-TelegramReporterDoorBell.markdown

 The doorbell  internally uses a 12V to 5V converter taken from a car cigar lighter socket USB converter sold for £1 in Poundland.
 This converter is an afterthought, that is why it is glued to the underside of th PCB.

-This unit also has a test button, that makes a doorbell press message to be sent to Telegram.

-can be used to check that Telegram messages are being transmitted/received.
+This unit also has a test button, that makes a doorbell press message to be sent to Telegram, which can be used to check that Telegram messages are being transmitted.

 ![During Assembly](:Doorbell1.jpg)